cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in [Data Science](https://www.phd-ai.it/) at the Scuola Normale Superiore, Pisa, Italy, under the supervision of Prof. [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).
-As an Early-Stage Researcher (ESR) with the [NoBIAS: AI wihtout Bias ITN](https://nobias-project.eu/) at the University of Pisa, I'm also the recipient of a Marie Skłodowska-Curie Fellowship from the European Commission.
+As an Early-Stage Researcher (ESR) with the [NoBIAS: AI wihtout Bias ITN](https://nobias-project.eu/) at the University of Pisa, I'm also the recipient of a [Marie Skłodowska-Curie Action](https://marie-sklodowska-curie-actions.ec.europa.eu/) from the European Commission.

+I was one of the organizers for the 2nd European Workshop on Algorithmic Fairness, or [EWAF'23](https://sites.google.com/view/ewaf23/home).
+I am also one of the founders of the European Association for Algorithmic Fairness, which was set up to ensure the growth of EWAF and its eventual transition into a conference.

 My main research is on algorithmic fairness, where I use causal machine learning to formalize, detect, and prevent potential discrimination in automated decision-making systems.
+I focus mostly on the EU context.

 This academic year, I will be looking for post-doc opportunities after my PhD.